 WEBSITE DESCRIPTION 2 The Online Resume Builder (from My Perfect resume) The online résumé builder is easy to use.
 Choose your résumé design from the library of professional designs, insert prewritten examples, then download and print your new résumé.
 3 Résumé Builder (from Live Career) This site offers examples and samples, templates, tips, videos, and services for résumés, cover letters, interviews, and jobs.
-Résumé Samples for College Students and Graduates (from About Careers) This site offers a plethora of sample résumés for college students and graduates.
+4 Résumé Samples for College Students and Graduates (from About Careers) This site offers a plethora of sample résumés for college students and graduates.
 Listings are by type of student and by type of job.
-Résumé templates are also provided. graduates.
-Listings are by type of student and by type of job.
-Résumé
+Résumé templates are also provided.

 WEBSITE DESCRIPTION 5 Job Search Minute Videos (from College Grad) This site offers multiple to-the-point one-minute videos on topics such as print résumés, video résumés, cover letters, interviewing, tough interview questions, references, job fairs, and Internet job searching.
-7 42 Résumé Dos and Don'ts Every Job Seeker Should Know (from The Muse)
+7 42 Résumé Dos and Don'ts Every Job Seeker Should Know (from The Muse) A comprehensive list of résumé dos and don'ts, which includes traditional rules as well as new rules to polish your résumé.